-The story behind the rebrand and how it's helping Studio Clvr to grow
+We have rebranded!
+How the rebrand is helping Studio Clvr grow

 Rebranding your business is no small task.
 You might irritate your audience if you do it too often.
 If you don’t rebrand at all, you risk looking out of date, irrelevant, or no longer representative of your target audience or the work you do.